 GiveGab, a fundraising and engagement platform founded at Cornell, helped nonprofits raise $52 million on Giving Tuesday, Nov.
 27.

 A new Design Thinking certificate program through eCornell helps learners adopt a human-centered approach to designing and improving products, experiences and systems.

 "Science of Love,” a new episode of the “What Makes Us Human” podcast series, explores the biological basis of attraction.

 Cornell-affiliated people and organizations helped create an eight feet tall, 180 feet long mural set with thousands of sparkling mirror tiles in Ithaca.

-“Love Transformed,” a new episode of the “What Makes Us Human” podcast series, explores the complex relationship between love, early Christianity and contemporary wedding practice.
+“Love and the Goddess,” a new episode of the “What Makes Us Human” podcast series, explores marriage between girls and a goddess in South India.